 Photography is used to illustrate, advertise, communicate, and express.
 Emerging digital technologies are expanding the realm of what is possible in photography and, at the same time, fueling the demand for outstanding creative images.
 In the photography program you will concentrate on developing skills in the use of black and white photography, color photography, digital photography, and will explore the integration of video and moving images.
+Student work is on display at the Photography department site.

 In the digital emphasis, six courses use the computer as the primary creative tool.
 You will integrate the computer into your art-making process in the first semester and continue to build and refine your technical and aesthetic skills throughout your four semesters.
 Additionally, the digital emphasis addresses the profoundly changing method of visual communication afforded by digital technology.
 You will learn to use the web as a content-delivery tool, become fluent in technologies that allow images to be integrated with motion, sound, animation, and interactive dialogue.
 The digital emphasis also provides a firm grounding in traditional visual arts studies.
 There are art foundation courses including drawing and design that will help you to fully understand and communicate the visual experience.